Ashtian: Ashtian Earth Dam

-Ashtian Earth Dam (some locals say: Band-e-Naghi Beyk) at the elevation of 2224m above sea level is one of the tourism attraction areas near the Ashtian City after Kordijan and Hazarabad villages.
+Ashtian Earth Dam (some locals say: Band-e-Naghi Beyk) at the elevation of 2224m above sea level is one of the tourism attraction areas near Ashtian city after Kardijan and Hezarabad villages.
 The amount of water stored has reduced in recent years.
 In March, it is still cold and the water temperature is about 13 °C. Some interesting birds, foxes, and other species of wildlife, insects, plants, etc., are in this area.